a-n-rose/a-n-rose.github.io/_posts/2018-09-26-english-speech-to-ipa.md

 Clearly 27-28% accuracy does not look very high; however, when considering the number of labels the models had with which to classify the MFCC samples (704,881 labels to be exact), that percentage looks a lot more impressive.
 It is interesting to compare the difference between the accuracy of those models, which were trained on MFCC data that was aligned with IPA characters *with* stress markers, and the accuracy of the models that were aligned with IPA characters *only*: the stress markers were not included in the alignment stage.
 To better understand what this accuracy means, I would like to apply the models to brand new data and see how the models classify the speech.

 I would be curious to further explore training models with these loosely aligned speech and annotation data; however, the computation costs of such development is high.
 To apply this technique to all of the available English data on Voxforge, the MFCC extraction alone would take at least 9 hours.
 The following steps of MFCC and IPA alignment and then the training of the LSTM model, several days would likely be needed.
 In addition to that, memory costs would also be very high.
+I would first rerun this experiment, but instead of using 40 MFCCs as features, only the 2nd-13th coefficents, as these are most relevant to speech sounds.
+Reducing the coefficents by more than a third would likely reducing both calculation and memory costs.

 If I did further explore a model, I would likely explore a model trained on MFCC data *with* noise added and aligned with IPA characters *with* stress markers.
 In <a href="/2018/08/22/language-classifier.html">past experiences with neural networks</a>, I found the models trained on data with added noise generalized better to realworld data.
 Also, even though there was a slight increase in accuracy for the models trained with overlapping MFCC data, that increase is not large enough to make up for the more than double amount of data necessary.

 In sum, the findings of this small experiment reveal that IPA characters - when used with their <a href="https://en.wikipedia.org/wiki/Suprasegmentals">suprasegmental</a> markers - can be used to create loose alignments with speech productions and result in potentially reliable training data.
 The findings also reveal the reliability of Espeak's software which translated the English text to IPA letters.
 My next step is developing an application to collect new English speech and apply these models to see which handles realworld data best.

 ### Resources: